-A variety of programs are offered to suit your needs.
-Research opportunities envelop all the main disciplines of chemistry (analytical, biochemistry, inorganic, organic and physical) with research groups specializing in applications including materials science, environmental studies and forensics.
+Our graduate program offers a variety of concentrations in Chemistry are offered to suit your needs.
+Research opportunities envelop all the main disciplines of chemistry (analytical, biochemistry, inorganic, organic and physical) with research groups specializing in applications including materials science, environmental studies, and forensics.

-The Master of Science (M.S.) degree program in chemistry will give you the opportunity to obtain a highly marketable chemistry degree and prepare you for a career as an industrial chemist, for further study in professional schools or doctoral programs, or advancement in your current employment.
-There are four paths to completing your degree:
+The Master of Science (M.S.) degree program in chemistry will give you the opportunity to obtain a highly marketable chemistry degree and will prepare you for a career as an industrial chemist, applying to medical school, or for further study in other professional schools or doctoral programs.
+A Master in Chemistry can also help you with advancement in your current employment.

 Environmental Chemistry concentration

 The degree requirements for the two-year program includes 30 hours of graduate coursework composed of a mixture of chemistry courses,